SharkHunter/Channel/README.md

 # Installation <a name="Install"></a>

-* download the [Channels jar file](https://github.com/downloads/SharkHunter/Channel/tv_plug_042.jar) and place it in the PMS `plugins` directory
+* download the [Channels jar file](https://github.com/downloads/SharkHunter/Channel/tv_plug_043.jar) and place it in the PMS `plugins` directory
 * download the [Channels files](https://github.com/SharkHunter/Channel/tree/master/channels) you need and place them in a new directory.
 * you must also download [PMSEncoder scripts](https://github.com/SharkHunter/Channel/tree/master/scripts).
 * shut down PMS; open `PMS.conf` in a text editor; and add Channel specific configuration see below.
 * restart PMS

+* As an alternative there exists a GUI version see the Wiki.

 ## Upgrading <a name="Upgrade"></a>

-To upgrade to a new version of the plugin, simply replace the old jar file in the `plugins` directory with the [new version](https://github.com/downloads/SharkHunter/Channel/tv_plug_042.jar) and restart PMS.
+To upgrade to a new version of the plugin, simply replace the old jar file in the `plugins` directory with the [new version](https://github.com/downloads/SharkHunter/Channel/tv_plug_043.jar) and restart PMS.

 ## Uninstalling <a name="Uninstall"></a>